-The Miracle Beach Adventure Mini Golf, with its distinctive designs is a delight for children and adults alike!
+The Miracle Beach Mini Golf, with its distinctive designs is a delight for children and adults alike!
 Located at the junction of Highway 19 and Miracle Beach Road.

 Two Mennonite Churches reveal early Mennonite settlement in the area.